 What is "On this day I hacked your OS"?

-The email titled "Security alert!
-Review the sign-in details." states that users' OS (Operating System) has been hacked and now their email accounts are under full control of cyber criminals.
-They claim to have access to users' address book, browsing history, file inventory, contacts' email addresses and numbers.
-Furthermore, users are told that they have been under observation for several months.
-That was possible due to an infection from a compromised adult-site, which they've visited.
-Supposedly, the virus gave the criminals full access and control of the device, including webcam and microphone.
-The anti-virus was unable to detect this infection, as the malware uses a driver and its signature is updated every four hours.
+The email entitled "Security alert!
+Review the sign-in details." states that the users' OS (Operating Systems) have been hacked and their email accounts are within the full control of cyber criminals.
+They claim to have access to users' address books, browsing history, file inventory, contacts' email addresses and telephone numbers.
+Furthermore, users are informed that they have been under observation for several months due to an infection from a compromised adult-site, which they have visited previously.
+The virus then supposedly gave the criminals full access and control of the device, including webcam and microphone.
+The anti-virus software was unable to detect this infection, since the malware uses a driver and its signature is updated every four hours.
 Through this alleged hacking, video/audio and screen recordings were made of users "satisfying" themselves.
-The cyber criminals demand 771 USD to be transferred to their Bitcoin cryptowallet, else this humiliating material will be sent to all of the users' contacts.
-If the payment is not made in 48 hours, a video consisting of the users' pleasuring themselves and the content they watched while doing so - will be sent to their contacts.
-Users are promised that once the transaction is complete - the video will be deleted and they will not be disturbed by these individuals again.
-The 48 hour countdown starts from the moment the email is opened.
-The letter informs users' that filing some sort of complaint will not aid them, as this email and Bitcoin addresses cannot be traced.
-The message ends with a warning, telling users not to share this email with anyone as that will result in the immediately distribution of the compromising video.
+The cyber criminals demand 771 USD to be transferred to their Bitcoin crypto-wallet, otherwise this humiliating material will be sent to all users' contacts.
+If payment is not made within 48 hours, the compromising video and content watched during the recording will apparently be sent to their contacts.
+Users are promised that once the transaction is made, the video will be deleted and they will not be disturbed by these individuals again.
+The 48-hour countdown starts from the moment the email is opened.
+The message informs users that filing any type of complaint will not aid them, since the email and Bitcoin addresses cannot be traced.
+The message ends with a warning informing users not to share this email with anyone, as this will result in immediate distribution of the compromising video.
 As mentioned, "On this day I hacked your OS" is a scam and none of the alleged content exists.
-Additionally, the cyber criminals behind this blackmail have not infected the system; therefore, no evidence of the users' sexual activity could have been acquired and the device's integrity has not been compromised.
-It is highly recommended to never trust and simply ignore all emails similar to "On this day I hacked your OS".
+Additionally, the cyber criminals behind this scam have not infected your system - no evidence of sexual activity could have been acquired and the device's integrity has not been compromised.
+Never trust emails such as "On this day I hacked your OS" and simply ignore them.

 |Cyber Criminal Cryptowallet Address||1Q2pVgd9YradB42risptr8tsydKrVDSD2A (Bitcoin)|